Custom Die Cutting: Stand Out From the Crowd

 We all need to stand out from the crowd occasionally, and this rings true when it comes to your printing and marketing materials.
 While the list of options, colors, papers and finishes is extensive, one unique custom feature that can set you apart is the use of a die cut.
-But what exactly is a die cut, how are they created, and how do you use die cutting to really stand out with your printed piece?
+What exactly is a die cut, how are they created, and how do you use die cutting to really stand out with your printed piece?

 The Die Cut - Your Cookie Cutter to Creativity